designstem/projects/spirals/index.md

 #### 4.

-To form the final stair structure, the triangle steps are linked with the helix in equal distances, as next figure presents.
+To form the final stair structure, the triangle steps are linked with the helix in equal distances, as the next figure presents.

 -